 Researchers at the University of Maryland Medical Center found that the above-ground portion of the plant is the most beneficial.
 The German government has actually approved the above-ground parts of echinacea in treatments for upper respiratory tract infections, urinary tract infections, slow healing wounds and colds.
 (4)

-Echinacea Health Benefits
+Healthy Echinacea Benefits

-1. Immune Boosting Powers
+1. Echinacea Benefits: Immune Boosting Powers

 An analysis conducted by the University of Connecticut looked at 14 different echinacea studies.
 The results, which were published in the journal Lancet Infectious Diseases, found the following: